shortstheory/shortstheory.github.io/books.md

 - **Prisoners of Geography - Tim Marshall**
 - Nightshade - Anthony Horowitz
 - Cat's Cradle - Kurt Vonnegut
+- The Subtle Art of Not Giving a F*ck - Mark Manson

 ### 2019